Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Middle School students will master rigorous academic standards to ensure college and career readiness.

-Staff Responsible for Monitoring: MCL, CAIS and Administration
+Staff Responsible for Monitoring: Administration, ILT, Teachers

-Funding Sources: Contracted services - 199 PIC 11 - Instructional Services - $5,000
+Funding Sources: - 199 PIC 11 - Instructional Services - $9,000

 Strategy's Expected Result/Impact: students will be able to grasp the content and increase scores on MAP and PSAs.

-Staff Responsible for Monitoring: CAIS, Counselors, Admin, MCL, Teachers
+Staff Responsible for Monitoring: CAIS, Teachers

-Performance Objective 3 - CLOSING THE GAPS
+Performance Objective 3 - RELATIVE PERFORMANCE

 Goals